Top 10 Tips Flying With a Power Wheelchair

 Depending on the airline and type of battery, policies may vary.
 This is why it's so important for you to thoroughly research the airline before booking a flight.
 Some airlines require you to uncharge it, others to remove it.
 For example, lithium-ion batteries are typically required to be removed, protected, and stored in your carry-on luggage.
 Some battery types are not required to be removed, so knowing the exact airline requirements allows you to prepare yourself.

-Taking a picture of your wheelchair as it is when you get to the airport can help in case it gets damaged in transit.
-Airlines are ultimately responsible for any damage incurred during the flight, so having a picture is proof that the chair was damaged in transit.
+Taking a picture of your wheelchair and it's current condition when you get to the airport will help in case damage occurs during the the flight.
+Airlines are ultimately responsible for any damage, so having a picture pre-flight is proof that the airline caused the damage.

 As we said, air travel has a long way ahead to be fully accessible.
 In the meantime, powered wheelchair users have to be patient.
 You'll most likely be asked about your disability and mobility device when purchasing a ticket, checking in, going through security, and boarding the plane.
 Often, the staff involved in all these steps do not communicate with each other, which means you will most likely repeat yourself.
 The only tip we have for this is patience.

 You know what you need best!
 So don’t be afraid to speak up and tell airline workers what you need.
 They don’t know how to best help you, so it is up to you to tell them.
 Be kind but be firm; they are there to help you.
-Ultimately their goal is for you to have the best flight possible, so it’s ok to ask for help and speak up for what you need.
+Ultimately, their goal is for you to have the best flight possible and you're perfectly within your rights to ask for help and speak up for what you need.

 It seems daunting, but flying can be a wonderful experience and a great way to see different parts of the world.
 Hopefully, one day, wheelchair users will be allowed to stay in their chairs on the flight, but until then, we will do what we need to do, and with a little planning, flying can be a wonderful way to travel.